appsmithorg/appsmith-docs/website/docs/connect-data/reference/rest-api.md

 ## Troubleshooting

 If you're experiencing difficulties, you can refer to to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors), or contact the support team using the chat widget at the bottom right of this page.

+## See Also

+- [Download Files](/connect-data/how-to-guides/how-to-download-files-using-api) - Learn how to download files using a URL with API integrations.
+- [Upload Files using API](/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests) - Step-by-step guide on how to upload files via API using the Filepicker widget.
+- [Update Data](/build-apps/how-to-guides/submit-form-data) - Understand how to update data in your application using Form widget.
+- [Insert Data](/build-apps/how-to-guides/insert-data) - Step-by-step instructions on inserting new records into your database using Form widget.